-Successful completion of the following initial courses of instruction will allow the student an opportunity to challenge the National Registry examination to become both state and nationally certified.
-Students successfully completing the Paramedic Program will receive either an Associate of Applied Science (AAS) or Associate of Science (AS) degree upon completion.
+Successful completion of the following initial courses of instruction will allow the student an opportunity to challenge the National Registry examination to become both state and nationally certified as a pre-hospital provider.
+Students successfully completing the Paramedic Program will receive either an Associate of Applied Science (AAS), or an Associate of Science (AS) degree.

-All of the initial courses of instruction offered by the EMST department at GCCC are approved by the Kansas Board of Emergency Medical Services.
-In addition to GCCC being accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, the EMST program at GCCC is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+All of the initial courses of instruction offered by the EMST Department at GCCC are approved by the Kansas Board of EMS.
+IN addition to GCCC being accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, the EMST program at GCCCC is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).